Andrea is an award-winning writer, content strategist and media maven with more than 25 years of experience.

-As a seasoned business writer I helped launch a financial services industry trade magazine called Best Practices magazine.
-While earning a B.A. in journalism from San Diego State University, I learned the quality broadcasting ropes at KPBS radio, where I became a freelance reporter.
-These days, I combine traditional journalism writing with new media.
-I have exceptional written/oral communication skills and can articulate easily understandable and compelling content.
-I also love everything social media and have developed and implemented successful campaigns via Facebook, Twitter and blogs.
+As a seasoned business writer, Andrea helped launch a financial services industry trade magazine called Best Practices magazine.
+While earning a B.A. in journalism from San Diego State University, she learned the quality broadcasting ropes at KPBS radio, where she became a freelance reporter.
+These days, she combines traditional journalism writing with new media.
+Andrea has exceptional written/oral communication skills and can articulate easily understandable and compelling content.
+She also loves everything social media and has developed and implemented successful campaigns via Facebook, Twitter and Instagram.

-While deadline writing feeds my addiction to Cheez-Its, I also fuel my creativity with surfing, yoga, hiking and camping.
+While deadline writing feeds her addiction to Cheez-Its, Andrea also fuels her creativity with surfing, yoga, hiking, and camping.

 Salt Water Media Sister Mary Mills

 Mary Mills’ mantra is “Spellcheck is not your friend.”
 With a sharp eye and creative flair, Mary harnesses her copyediting and proofreading skills to help clients produce crisp and clean copy, and to catch mistakes often not found through spellcheck.
 Her wordsmithing skills have landed her gigs with large companies such as Mattel, BCBGMAXAZRIAGROUP and Big 5 Sporting Goods.
 Mary – who holds an M.A. in English from Loyola Marymount University and a B.A. in English from Whitman College – specializes in copyediting and proofreading large and small documents, such as brochures, white papers, technical manuals, web site copy, legal documents, newsletters and ads.
 The former part-time English instructor has also penned various articles for publications such as The Inertia, SurfMeisters Blog, Liquid Salt magazine and The Skateboarder’s Journal.
 Her musings on the Southern California surf experience can be found on her blog “Black People Don’t Surf.”